 She has dual Bachelors Degrees in Biochemistry and Psychology from Kansas State University and a Ph.D. in Neurobiology from the University of Pittsburgh School of Medicine.
 Her dissertation was on interactions among modulators of NMDA receptors, an important glutamate receptor in the brain.
 In addition Dr. Herin did a post-doctoral fellowship at the Max-Planck Institute for Brain Research in Frankfurt, Germany.
 There she studied metabotropic glutamate receptors.

-Roman is married to Dr. Elva (Bowman) Miller, who retired this year from a part-time private practice as an optometrist.
-In 1998, the Millers returned from Ukraine with their two adopted daughters who were then 6 and 4 years of age.
-Today, Katerina Joy, who is now 21, lives in Oklahoma and assists in childcare; Zoya Marie, who is 19, graduated from Turner-Ashby High School and maintains a dog-sitting business.
+Roman is married to Dr. Elva (Bowman) Miller a retired optometrist.
 The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising and enjoying their family, as well as a flock of Barbados Blackbelly sheep, AKC registered collie puppies, and horses.
-The Millers enjoy riding horses, playing violin and viola, reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
+The Millers enjoy reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
 They are active members at Dayton Mennonite Church, Dayton, Virginia.

 Jim advises the Environmental Sustainability majors and teaches ecology and conservation biology courses.
 He earned his Ph.D. from the Ohio State University and his primary research interests include conservation biology, landscape ecology, behavioral ecology and GIS (Geographical Information Systems).
 Past research has focused on population and behavioral responses of species to habitat fragmentation.
 His dissertation research at The Ohio State University was in collaboration with the Ohio Division of Wildlife and examined the effects of fragmented habitat on the dispersal and population dynamics of ruffed grouse in southeastern Ohio.